Blush Novelties Avant Pride P1 Freedom Review: rainbow striped dildo

 For other kinds of stimulation, I’m conflicted about that swell near the base

-There are two main things that the ramping increase in girth near the bottom is good for:
+There are two main things that the ramping increase in girth near the bottom is suitable for:

 - Clitoral grinding if you want something inside while you grind on the outside

 - Sphincter stimulation during anal penetration, particularly if you’re using the head for your prostate

 Myself, I find it stimulating for my clitoris and urethral sponge.
 When I insert the dildo all the way in for cervix stimulation, the bump stretches my vaginal opening and adds so much to the sensation.

 I don’t recommend the Pride P1 (or really, any Avant Pride toy) as a beginner G-spot dildo.
 However, The P1 and P2 are silky-smooth, affordable, basics, great for gentle prostate stimulation, grinding against one’s clitoris, or just something to clench around.
 For $30 or less, you get lively and dynamic colors cast in a material that will last a lifetime.
 That goes for every toy in the Avant Pride series.

 And that’s nothing to shrug off.
 Blush Novelties is once again ahead of the trend, adding body-safe sex toys to the market that are both appealing and accessible.
 With the Avant Pride line, they’ve taken basic designs and made them vibrantly unique.

-If you’d like to support more of my writing, you can do so by buying sex toys through my links, which bring me commission at no extra cost to you.
+If you’d like to support more of my writing, you can do so by buying sex toys through my links, which bring me a commission at no extra cost to you.
 You can also donate money to Super Smash Cache via Ko-fi.
 Thanks for reading!